 - After that, go back to a sheet to apply the function.

 - This code will work like the previous code just for the second argument, we declared the Number2 variable with the Optional statement.
-And used the If statement to set the fixed value for the second argument- 100 when it is not selected.
+We used the If statement to set the fixed value for the second argument- 100 when it is not selected.

 - In Cell E6, apply the following formula using our user-defined function-